Home/College Football

 feature-image

-Remember how Pat Narduzzi tried to lure Pitt’s fans into the stands with free pizza against Boston College.
-Well, turns out fans are in for more surprises, one that might not be as warm and welcoming.
+Remember how Pat Narduzzi tried to lure Pitt fans?
+After free pizza, Boston College fans are in for more surprises.
+One that might not be as easy to digest.
 For the upcoming clash with Boston College, freshman Mason Heintschel will take over the starting role from redshirt sophomore Eli Holstein, who has had a tough showing in the last two games against West Virginia and Louisville.
+So, let’s take a closer look at what this change could mean for Pitt’s offense.

 Watch What’s Trending Now!

-A three-star recruit out of Clay High School, Ohio, Heintschel was ranked the No. 44 quarterback in the Class of 2025 and No. 27th in Ohio.
+A four-star recruit out of Clay High School, Ohio, Heintschel was ranked the No. 44 quarterback in the Class of 2025 and No. 27th in Ohio.
 Over his high school career, he chipped in 7,322 passing yards and an eye-popping 79 touchdowns.
-In his senior year alone at Clay High School, Mason chipped in 188-of-272 passes (69.1%) for 2,444 yards and 35 touchdowns.
+In his senior year alone at Clay High, Mason chipped in 188-of-272 passes (69.1%) for 2,444 yards and 35 touchdowns.
 Moreover, he added 770 rushing yards and six touchdowns, leading his roster to the 2024 NLL Cardinal Division championship.
+The QB had received offers from Toledo, Kent State, Akron, Coastal Carolina, among others.

 ADVERTISEMENT